ITS temperature climatic chamber.

-A compact temperature chamber enabling temperature control from - 35 °C through to + 150 °C. The device has been designed to accommodate Bio-Logic sample holders such as leak-tight sample holders (CESH).
+The ITS is a temperature climatic chamber with a small laboratory footprint, enabling temperature control from - 35 °C through to + 150 °C. The device has been designed to accommodate BioLogic leak-tight sample holders (CESH).

 A compact temperature control solution for electrical characterization